suzanbaert/Resources_and_Bookmarks/SQL.md

 <br>

 ## With subquery:
-`WITH` allows us to create temporary tables that only exist for the duration of the query.
+`WITH` allows the creation of temporary tables that only exist for the duration of the query.

 ```SQL
 -- Create temporary table (example)